-As part of the Team Washington strategy first laid out in 1985, ADOs were created to provide economic development services in every county in the state.
+The formation of ADOs dates back to 1985 and the Team Washington strategy, when ADOs were created to provide local economic development services in every county.
 Originally, the Local Economic Development Assistance Program provided administrative grants to the 33 ADOs that served the state's 39 counties.
-The Growth Management Act of 1990 formally recognized the ADO network as the delivery system for local economic development resources and assigned the program to the Department of Trade and Economic Development (now Commerce).
+This work was shifted to the Department of Trade and Economic Development in the Growth Management Act of 1990, which formally recognized the ADO network as the delivery system for local economic development resources and program oversight.
+Today, the Department of Trade and Economic Development is known as the Department of Commerce.

-ADOs negotiate their contracts with Commerce on a biennial basis.
-As part of the contracting process, ADOs and Commerce staff jointly set target goals in a variety of performance measures for each county.
-Currently, Commerce maintains contracted partnerships with 34 ADOs which oversee all 39 counties.
+ADO contracts are negotiated with Commerce on a biennial basis.
+This negotiation process requires ADOs and Commerce staff to jointly determine and agree upon target goals for a set of performance measures for each county.
+Currently, Commerce maintains contracted partnerships with 34 ADOs that oversee all 39 counties.